West Coast Main Line: Modernisation by Railtrack and Network Rail

 The first phase of the upgrade, south of Manchester, opened on 27 September 2004 with journey times of 1 hour 21 minutes for London to Birmingham and 2 hours 6 minutes for London to Manchester.
-The final phase, introducing 125 mph running along most of the line, was announced as opening on 12 December 2005, bringing the fastest journey between London and Glasgow to 4 hours 25 mins (down from 5 hours 10 minutes).
-However, considerable work remained, such as the quadrupling of the track in the Trent Valley, upgrading the slow lines, the second phase of remodelling Nuneaton, and the remodelling of Stafford, Rugby, Milton Keynes and Coventry stations, and these were completed in late 2008.
-The upgrading of the Crewe–Manchester line via Wilmslow was completed in summer 2006.
+The final phase, introducing 125 mph running along most of the line, was announced as opening on 12 December 2005, bringing the fastest journey between London and Glasgow to 4 hours 25 minutes (down from 5 hours 10 minutes).
+However, considerable work remained, such as the quadrupling of the track in the Trent Valley; upgrading the slow lines; the second phase of remodelling Nuneaton; and the remodelling of Stafford, Rugby, Milton Keynes and Coventry stations, which were completed in late 2008.
+The upgrading of the Crewe–Manchester line via was completed in summer 2006.

-In September 2006, a new speed record was set on the WCML – a Pendolino train completed the 401 mi Glasgow Central – London Euston run in a record 3 hours 55 minutes, beating the APT's record of 4 hours 15 minutes, although the APT still holds the overall record on the northbound run.
+In September 2006, a new speed record was set on the WCML; a Pendolino train completed the 399 mi Glasgow Central to London Euston run in a record 3 hours 55 minutes, beating the APT's record of 4 hours 15 minutes, although the APT still holds the overall record on the northbound run.

 The decade-long modernisation project was finally completed in December 2008.
-This allowed Virgin's VHF (very high frequency) timetable to be progressively introduced through early 2009, the highlights of which are a three-trains-per-hour service to both Birmingham and Manchester during off-peak periods, and nearly all London-Scottish timings brought under the 4 hours 30 minutes barrier – with one service (calling only at Preston) achieving a London–Glasgow time of 4 hours 8 minutes.
+This allowed Virgin's VHF (very high frequency) timetable to be progressively introduced through early 2009; the highlights of which were a three trains per hour service to both Birmingham and Manchester during off-peak periods.
+Nearly all London-Scottish timings were brought under the 4 hours 30 minutes barrier with one service (calling only at Preston) achieving a London–Glasgow time of 4 hours 8 minutes.

 Some projects that were removed from the modernisation as a result of the de-scoping, such as a flyover at Norton Bridge station, were later restarted.
 A £250 million project to grade-separate the tracks at Norton Bridge that allowed for increased service frequency as well as improved line-speeds was completed in spring 2016.
 Other projects such as the replacement of a weak bridge in Watford allowed line-speeds to be increased from 90 mph to 125 mph, decreasing journey times.